JapSethi/Applied-Linear-Systems-AUV-Project-Part-1/README.md

 - Matlab
 - Latex

-**Note**: Each step clearly defines the problem statement and approach

 #### Use of each file:
-Midterm_Project_Japnit_Sethi.mlx - Executable file with Problem Statement and Solution Midterm_Project_Japnit_Sethi.mlx - Published Document for a quick check of Solutions and Code animate_auv.p - Animation code used throughout the code for easy visual and intuitive check auv_animate.mp4 - Sample Example of auv motion when animate_auv.p is executed Midterm_Project_Data - Track of Iterations for Pole Placements method
+- Midterm_Project_Japnit_Sethi.mlx - Executable file with learly defined problem statement and approach
+- Midterm_Project_Japnit_Sethi.mlx - Published Document for a quick check of Solutions and Code
+- animate_auv.p - Animation code used throughout the code for easy visual and intuitive check
+- auv_animate.mp4 - Sample Example of auv motion when animate_auv.p is executed
+- Midterm_Project_Data - Track of Iterations for Pole Placements method